marknesh/firebase-storage-to-google-drive/README.md

 - Create a `.env` based on the `.env.example` and fill all values

-- In Google Drive, share editor access to your folder with the Service Account Client Email
+- In Google Drive, share editor access to your ( folder or shared drive ) with the Service Account Client Email

 - Run `pnpm run dev`